-As discussed earlier, the Yee scheme is known to preserve the involutions of Maxwell's equations in the absence of moving charge \cite{TafloveHagnessFDTDbook}; however, this is not applicable to the examples considered in this work.
-In order to update the fields, we need to map the current density components $J^{(1)}$ and $J^{(2)}$ to mesh points that are collocated with $E^{(1)}$ and $E^{(2)}$, respectively, according to the Yee mesh.
-It has been observed that the use of a bilinear map (also known as area weighting) for depositing current to the mesh results in serious errors due to violations of charge conservation \cite{JPVerboncoeur2005review}.
+As discussed earlier, the FDTD method is known to preserve the involutions for Maxwell's equations in the absence of moving charge \cite{TafloveHagnessFDTDbook}; however, this is not applicable to the examples considered in this work.
+In order to update the fields in the FDTD approach, we need to map the current density components $J^{(1)}$ and $J^{(2)}$ to mesh points that are collocated with $E^{(1)}$ and $E^{(2)}$, respectively, according to the mesh staggering.
+As mentioned earlier, it is well known that the use of bilinear maps for depositing current to the mesh results in catastrophic errors due to violations of charge conservation.
 The resulting fields cause the charged particles to ``focus" in certain regions, leading to the appearance of striation patterns.
-An example is presented in Figure \ref{fig:7.8025e14_naive}, which shows the formation of the striations within twenty particle crossings using area weightings, though these patterns begin emerging as early as two crossings.
-Verbonceour \cite{JPVerboncoeur2005review} discusses a mapping for the current, which reduces the severity of these striations; however, after approximately ten crossings, smaller striations begin to form along the edge of the beam (see Figure \ref{fig:FDTD-path-map-no-cleaning}).
-These errors are strikingly similar to those discussed in \cite{Mardahl97conservation}, which considered applications to relativistic beams.
-To prevent the appearance of striations and other non-physical errors, they examined several divergence cleaning approaches.
-Among these, we chose to implement the Langdon-Marder divergence cleaning approach with the FDTD-PIC method.
-The effectiveness of the divergence cleaning step can be observed in Figure \ref{fig:FDTD-path-map-with-cleaning} along the beam edges.
-Using the cleaned fields, the position and velocity data for the particles can be updated with the Boris method discussed earlier.
+An example of this phenomenon is presented in Figure \ref{fig:7.8025e14_naive}, which shows the formation of non-physical striations after twenty particle crossings.
+However, indicators for such patterns can appear as early as two particle crossings.
+The map for the FDTD method used in the comparison is based on the technique discussed in the paper by Villasenor and Buneman \cite{VillasenorChargeConservation92}.
+Particles are advanced using the Boris method.